bdostumski/insurance/README.md

   - **accidentCoeff** – increase amount with 20% if there is an accident in previous year.
 The answer of form input parameter to be used.
   - **driverAgeCoeff** - increase amount with 5% if driver is under 25 years old

-For the calculation of the base amount you can use the following values in the multicriteria range table:
+For the calculation of the base amount the following values in the multicriteria range table apply:

 <img src="documentation/images/BaseAmountRangeTable.png" alt="Base Amount Range Table"/>

 Example: cubic capacity = 1400, car age = 10 => base amount = 690.96.

 When the total premium amount is calculated, the user has the possibility to request this offer for approval.
-If the user has not been logged in, the system should force him to log in.
-If the user is logged, he automatically will be redirected to the page for policy request preparation.
+If the user has not been logged in, the system is requiring force him/her to log in.
+If the user is logged, he/she is automatically redirected to the page for policy request preparation.

-**Optional functionalities:**

-  - Apply business controls to check data validity
+Business controls to check data validity are implemented in js, such as:
+ * the driver can't be younger than 18 years.
+ * The registration date of the car can't be in a future moment.

 ### Request policy
-This functionality should be accessible only from **private part** of the application.
+This functionality is accessible only from **private part** of the application.

 In order to issue a final policy, additional details are needed.
-A new page to be created in order to gather the following information:
+The user is redirected to a new page to gather the following information:

   - effective date of the policy
   - attachment of image of vehicle registration certificate
   - communication details: email, phone, postal address

-All details from the simulated offer should be visible in the page.
+All details from the simulated offer are visible in this page, where the final policy is being requested.

-Once the policy is requested it should be stored in the system for further management.
-At that stage request becomes in state “pending” and should be treated by the administrators of the system.
+Once the policy is requested it is in the system for further management.
+At this stage the request becomes in state “pending” and should be treated by the administrators of the system.

-**Optional functionalities:**

-  - Apply business controls to check data validity
+Business controls to check data validity are implemented in js, such as:
+ * The policy can't be requested with past date and time regarding the time of the request.
+ * An image must be uploaded for the policy to be requested successfully.

 ### User’s Request History
-This functionality should be accessible only from **private part** of the application.
+This functionality is accessible only from **private part** of the application.

-Implement a page to display list of all policy requests for the logged user with their details.
-The history of all requests to be shown (pending, approved and rejected) and chronologically sorted.
+A page displays a list of all policy requests for the logged user with their details.
+The history of all requests is shown (pending, approved and rejected) and chronologically sorted.

-**Optional functionalities:**

-  - The user can cancel requests which are pending (not treated by administrator)
+The user can cancel requests which are pending (not treated by insurace agents).
+If that happens the insurance agent can't change the policy status.

 ### Manage Requests
-This functionality should be accessible only from **administration part** of the application.
+This functionality is accessible only from **insurance agent part** of the application.

-Implement a page to display list of all pending requests in the system with their details.
-The administrator should be able to accept or reject the request.
+A page displays a list of all pending requests in the system with their details.
+The insurace agent is able to accept or reject the request.

-**Optional functionalities:**

-  - Possibility to filter requests by different criteria (user, request date, etc.)
+The insurance agent can filter requests by different criteria (user, request date, etc.)
-  - The data of multicriteria range table to be configured and loaded from external source
-  - Send email to the user in case of approval/rejection of the request

-## Technical Requirements
+## Technical information:

-### General guidelines
+### This general guidelines were followed during development:

   - Following **OOP** principles when coding
   - Following **KISS, SOLID, DRY** principles when coding
-  - Following **REST API** design best practices when designing the REST API (use Postman)
+  - Following **REST API** design best practices when designing the REST API.

 ### Database
 The data of the application is stored in a relational database – **MariaDB**.